mkiser/WTFJHT/meta/trump-creates-one-new-job.md

   facebook: "/public/wtfjht-f.jpg"
 ---

-<p class="lead">Starting today, WTF Just Happened Today is my full-time job.
+<p class="lead">WTF Just Happened Today is my full-time job.
 See?
 Trump IS creating jobs.
 That's right.
-I quit my job. </p>
+I quit my job to run a blog. </p>

 WTFJHT started as a personal project – a challenge to chronicle the daily shock and awe of the administration's first 100 days.
 I mean, how hard could writing 100 blog posts even be?